10 things to do in London in autumn

 6. Feel the autumn in one of the main parks of the city

-The ultimate plan on your trip to London during the autumn season, especially from late September to early November, is to stroll through one of the city's main parks or gardens and the options are numerous, as London has the same proportion of green space as urban space.
+The prime plan on your trip to London during the autumn season, especially from late September to early November, is to stroll through one of the city's main parks or landscaped areas, and the options are numerous, as London has the same proportion of green space as urban space.
 In fact, it is said that if every one of the millions of Londoners living in the city wanted to hug a tree, there would be one for every one of them.
-In fact, it is said that if every one of the millions of Londoners living in the city wanted to hug a tree, there would be one for every one of them.
 Do you dare to look for your tree?
-So that you have no doubts about where to find it, I indicate a series of proposals for your trip:
+So you do not have doubts about where to find it I indicate a number of proposals for your trip:

 - St John's Lodge Gardens: Located in Regent's Park where Frieze London is held in October, is one of the quietest green spaces in the city and an ideal place to escape from the hustle and bustle.